 (See suggested recipes at the bottom, or create your own)

 If you find yourself hungry or in need of a snack, try drinking more water or snacking on some simple vegetables.
 If you are feeling like you can’t eliminate protein; try incorporating soaked nuts and seeds (easier to break down) or adding superfoods like spirulina or hemp seeds in your smoothie.
-If you find yourself battling sugar cravings, have a dose of bitters; the bitter flavor interrupt the receptors craving sugar, making this the go-to remedy.

 To prepare for the three-day detox: